jimmyprior/Time-Me/README.md

 #TimeMe stop --name "test"

 #TimeMe print --name "test"
-#TimeMe printall
 ```

+run:
+`timeme --file "C:/full/path/here/entry.py"`

+expected output:
+`test: 5`

 ## How it works
-Time-Me clones your code into the temporary directory on your device.
+Time-Me copies your code into the temporary directory on your device.
 Next, Time-Me strips out the comments and replaces them with stopwatch code which it imports from itself.
 Finally, the code is run.
 Time-Me's stopwatch functioanlity will be imported into the code and then stopped and started accordingly